Mokens/MIPs/MIPS/mip-1-What-is-a-MIP.md

 Join the discussion on the [Mokens Discord](https://discord.gg/ZyaqFhE).

-To get updates about mokens and new eras [join the mokens email list](https://mokens.gr8.com/).
+To get updates about mokens [join the mokens email list](https://mokens.gr8.com/).